 - Trial period: Purchase a mattress that lets you try it out with no risk.
 Some mattress companies offer 100-night free trial periods that let you really get an idea of how a mattress feels.
 It takes about 30 days to get fully accustomed to a new mattress, so find a mattress you can try for at least that long.

 - Return policy: There are several reasons you may return a new mattress, including that it causes you pain, isn't the right firmness or is incompatible with your sleep style.
 Each company has a different policy when it comes to returns.
 The average return policy is between 30 to 120 days.
 Look for a company that offers a full money-back guarantee instead of just an exchange.
 Some companies send a truck to pick up your mattress, while others provide shipping labels that let you box it up and ship it back yourself.

-- If you buy a mattress online, most companies offer free shipping, which saves you significant money.
-If you are buying from a retail store, ask about its mattress delivery policy and fees.
+If you buy a mattress online, most companies offer free shipping, which saves you significant money.
+If you’re buying from a retail store, ask about its mattress delivery policy and fees.
 Some mattress companies include free shipping when you purchase select mattresses and offer several delivery options.
 White-glove service usually involves delivering your new mattress, setting it up and removing your old mattress and box spring.
-There is typically a separate charge for this.
+There’s typically a separate charge for this.

 Why are mattresses so expensive?

-Mattresses are expensive because they are made out of pricey materials, like memory foam, spring coils and latex.
-High-quality mattresses last a long time and are always in high demand.
+Mattresses are expensive because they’re often made out of pricey materials, like memory foam, spring coils and latex.
+High-quality mattresses last a long time and are usually in high demand.

-There is a precise science that goes into creating a mattress that is the perfect blend of comfort, support, style and durability.
+Creating a mattress takes the perfect blend of comfort, support, style and durability.
 Innovative features like border trimmings, airflow technology and premium foam options add even more to the price.

 When is the best time to buy a mattress?